 So who is this Virtual Reality headset for?
 The answer depends, but generally if you already have a PlayStation 4 lying around, want to experience the full and best of what virtual reality has on offer, and are looking forward to spend a moderate amount, then look no further.
 For the absolute enthusiast, we recommend taking a look at the HTC Vive, or if you want something easier on the pocket, then try something cheaper at first.

-If you are not new to Virtual Reality, Oculus Rift might be very familiar to you.
 For those who don’t know, Oculus Rift can be credited for pioneering the mass scale, consumer assessable virtual reality headsets of 21st Century.
-Unfortunately, in the past couple of years the Rift had struggled to keep up with the features of HTC Vive and Sony PlayStation VR, but as of 2018 the Oculus Rift + Touch has stepped up its game.
+Unfortunately, in the past couple of years the Rift had struggled to keep up with the features of HTC Vive and Sony PlayStation VR, but as of 2023 the Oculus Rift + Touch has stepped up its game.

 Coming over to performance, this headset does not fail to impress.
 Sure, it takes a fair share of time to get used to the Xbox One controller if you are missing out on touch controllers, but where raw performance and responsiveness are considered, Oculus nailed it.
 And rightfully so, since the company has relied on extensive feedback from developers since the first pre-release model to the final retail model.
 Inside the headset you will a gorgeous, 2160×1080 OLED screen panel that churns out pixels at a 90Hz refresh rate.
 All of this, combined with a 110° field of view, and the ultra-responsive constellation camera, provide an experience that rivals the likes of HTC Vive.
 The 360° head tracking on this headset is extremely precise and rarely skips on any movement.
 The overall experience is very fluid and immersive.